DIY Finishing

 photo source: olderthendirt.proboards..com

 Musical instruments can also be protected with Renaissance Wax.
-It is a very good way to prevent the sweat of the user being transferred to them, thus prolonging their life.
+It is a very good way to avoid transferring the sweat of the user onto them, prolonging their life.

-Treated surfaces can be cleaned with a wet cloth without fear of damage.
-A refresh can also be done 5 years after the first application.
+Treated surfaces can be cleaned with a damp cloth without fear of damage.
+A refresh can be done 5 years after the first application.
 I have read of people who have protected objects and after 20 years they were as beautiful as the first day.

 renaissance wax